Lakers Injury Update: Lonzo Ball, Andrew Bogut Officially Out Of Tuesday's Game - Lakers Nation

+The scoring and the energy he provides that second unit right now is pretty crucial as well but its on the debate table table.
 The Los Angeles Lakers have been bitten by the injury bug this preseason, as Brook Lopez, Lonzo Ball, Brandon Ingram, Josh Hart and Andrew Bogut have all missed time due to injuries.

 Luckily none of the injuries look to be too serious, but head coach Luke Walton is still being cautious with his players to make sure they’re ready for the start of the regular season next Thursday when they take on the Los Angeles Clippers.